 TRY IT ON!
-The most accurate way to insure proper fit is to TRY ON a fit sample of the actual garment to be worn.
+The most accurate way to ensure proper fit is to TRY ON a fit sample of the actual garment to be worn.
 It’s even better if fit samples are pre-washed to reduce stiffness and allow for slight shrinkage (especially with 100% cotton garments.)

 Tip: When using fit samples, use a sample of the garment that will actually be worn.
 If you switch styles or suppliers, you need to re-fit with pre-washed samples of the new garment.
 Garments are cut differently depending on the style.
 A medium in one style may be too small in another!